-We are a technology-driven company that measures what people do as they navigate the digital world across multiple technology platforms and devices including smartphones, tablets, televisions, and desktop computers.
-Our technology measures consumer interactions with digital media, including Web sites, apps, video programming and advertising.
+We provide digital media analytics that enable our customers to make well-informed, data-driven decisions to effectively manage their business, build successful digital strategies and tactics, and optimize their marketing and advertising investments.
+We are a technology-driven company that measures what people do as they navigate the digital world across multiple technology platforms including personal computers, smartphones, tablets, televisions and interact with digital media, including Web sites, apps, video programming and advertising.
+We aspire to measure all digital interactions across all major digital platforms, at scale, on a global basis.

-We combine proprietary comScore data with our clients' own data and data from partners, to provide uniquely valuable digital media analytics.
-We deliver on-demand and real-time products and services through a scalable Software-as-Service delivery model which supports both comScore branded products and also partner products integrating comScore data and services.
-During the year ended December 31, 2014, we provided service to approximately 2,550 customers worldwide with our broad geographic base of employees located in 32 locations in 24 countries.
+Our products and services provide customers with deep and actionable insight into consumer behavior including objective, detailed information about consumer usage of digital content and advertising coupled with information on consumer demographic characteristics, attitudes, lifestyles and offline behavior.
+We are skilled in combining proprietary comScore data with our clients' own data, as well as data from partners, to provide uniquely valuable digital media analytics.
+We deliver on-demand and real-time products and services through a scalable Software-as-Service delivery model which supports both comScore-branded products and also partner products integrating comScore data and services.
+During the year ended December 31, 2013, we provided service to approximately 2,400 customers worldwide with our broad geographic base of employees located in 31 locations in 23 countries.